-Buhari Commiserates With Atiku over Aide’s Death - THISDAYLIVE
+Buhari Commiserates with Atiku over Aide’s Death - THISDAYLIVE

 President Muhammadu Buhari has expressed condolence to former Vice President Atiku Abubakar over the death of a close aide, Alhaji Umar Pariya.

-Atiku of the Peoples’ Democratic Party (PDP) was Buhari’s major opponent in the Presidential election held in February of this year.
+Atiku of the Peoples Democratic Party (PDP) was the Buhari’s major opponent in the presidential election held in February of this year.

-The condolence was conveyed via a statement by the Special Adviser to the President on Media & Publicity, Femi Adesina.
+The condolence was conveyed via a statement by the Special Adviser to the President on Media and Publicity, Femi Adesina.

 ‘‘May Allah grant his family the strength to absorb the impact of this death, forgive his shortcomings and reward his good deeds in the hereafter,” Buhari said.